ulvrikironpaw/uwu/uwu/Package/README.md

 11. BoatyMcBoatface

     Automatically names ships when they are first created.
 Uses a Suffix + Prefix to generate fun names like Wolfstorm.
 These can be renamed using ShipRename

 ## Feature Requests

 Please file an issue on Github.
 Please limit feature requests to QoL changes in exploration.

+## Known issues

+- If you spawn a boat really high up in the air using console commands, Ship nameplates are sometimes slightly off-center

 ## Changelog